This information is intended for use by health professionals

 Very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1,000 to <1/100); rare (≥1/10,000 to <1/1,000); very rare (<1/10,000), not known (cannot be estimated from the available data).

-Very rare cases of serious skin reactions such as toxic epidermal necrolysis (TEN), Stevens-Johnson syndrome (SJS), Acute generalised exanthematous pustulosis, fixed drug eruption have been reported.
+Very rare cases of serious skin reactions such as Toxic Epidermal Necrolysis (TEN), Stevens-Johnson syndrome (SJS), acute generalized exanthematous pustulosis, fixed drug eruption, allergic reactions (hypersensitivity) including skin rash have been reported.

 Reporting of suspected adverse reactions